Wojciech Kossak: Last years

 Kossak was a very hard-working and prolific painter.
 It is impossible to mention all of his paintings, and he painted until the end of his life and made plans for new ventures until the last moments.
-Paintings from this period include: Poland’s Marriage to the Sea, Portrait of Edward Krasiński, Fantasy on the Theme of Polish Cavalry, Guarding the Polish Sea, Portrait of Cardinal Hlond, Portrait of General Kazimierz Sosnkowski.
+Paintings from this period include: Poland's Marriage to the Sea, Portrait of Edward Krasiński, Fantasy on the Theme of Polish Cavalry, Guarding the Polish Sea, Portrait of Cardinal Hlond, Portrait of General Kazimierz Sosnkowski.
 His work was also part of the painting event in the art competition at the 1928 Summer Olympics.

 Kossak spent the summer of 1939 in Jurata, from where he returned to Kraków at the end of August, where he witnessed the German invasion.
 The September defeat was a shock for Kossak, but he still believed in the Polish soldier.
 He wrote to a friend: "With the moment of our defeats and the disgrace of this poor Rydz, who was so immature in his role, I lost my heart not knowing that what was my beloved subject, not only has not ceased to be the most popular, but today the most expensive sursum corda has happened".

 He did not stop painting during the occupation.
 Portraits and genre scenes were created, such as weddings or hunting, but also sketches for the panorama of Grochów.
 He refused to work for the Germans.
 He refused, among others, to paint a portrait of Hans Frank, claiming old age, despite the fact that his studio, where he talked to the German officer, was full of paintings, both works in progress and completed.

-Among his final works are Portrait of Zofia Jachimecka, Equestrian Portrait of Tadeusz Chutkowski, Stefan Skrzyński, Tatar Bondage, Kirasjer and a Girl and Farys.
+Among his final works are the Portrait of Zofia Jachimecka, Equestrian Portrait of Tadeusz Chutkowski, Stefan Skrzyński, Tatar Bondage, Kirasjer and a Girl and Farys.
 On the day of his death – July 29, 1942 – he asked that paint be put on the palette, but he could not get up.
 He did not realize that death was coming.
 In the evening, remaining conscious until the last moment, he died surrounded by family.